Heritage Series - Chow Kit Mansion

 Restored facade, carefully painted back to its original white and milky yellow color scheme.

-Doors facing the yard near the now-demolished tables and carriage house.
+Doors facing the yard near the now-demolished stables and carriage house.

 Part of the mansion, now turned into an exhibition space